IM56/IM56.github.io/index.md

 ***

 ## About me
 Hi, my name is Ismail and I am a C++ programmer, mathematician and games enthusiast.
 I recently completed my MSc in Games Software Development at Sheffield Hallam University, where I learned about gameplay programming, graphics programming and low-level optimisation.
-Before that, I completed my BSc in Mathematics at the University of Sheffield, where I coauthored two academic papers.
+Before that, I studied a BSc in Mathematics at the University of Sheffield where, in my final year, I undertook a research project that culminated in two academic papers.

 ***